maximbilan/iOS-MapKit-Tutorial/README.md

 }
 </pre>

 The code is simple and I think you will figure out very easily.
-One small thing which I would like to share, it is map type.
-MapView object has mapType property with next values, which you can easily setup:
+One small thing which I would like to share, it is map type. <i>MapView</i> object has mapType property with next values, which you can easily setup:

 <pre>
 Standard